 - Wireless Internet access

-- Townhouse Community rooms have manually controlled air conditioning.
+- Townhouse Apartments' rooms have manually controlled air conditioning.

-- Townhouse Community residents must test their carbon monoxide detectors weekly.
+- Townhouse Apartment residents must test their carbon monoxide detectors weekly.

-The Townhouses Community has a number of Faculty and Community Fellows that provide students with opportunities to explore and cultivate their academic, intellectual, and cultural interests.
-You will find them attending events in your building, eating with students in the dining room, and leading on and off campus trips to lectures, plays, films, concerts, and regional points of interest.
+The Townhouses Apartments have a number of Faculty and Community Fellows that provide students with opportunities to explore and cultivate their academic, intellectual, and cultural interests.
+You will find them attending events in your building, eating with students in the dining room, and leading on and off-campus trips to lectures, plays, films, concerts, and regional points of interest.